 DIY Sparkly Butterfly or Fairy Wings

 There are lots of reasons to make and wear sparkly butterfly or fairy wings.
-Of course Halloween is the most obvious one.
-In Germany there is carnival season in February or March.
+Of course, Halloween is the most obvious one.
+In Germany, there is the carnival season in February or March.
 This is when we like to dress up and party a lot.
-Lately there are plenty of colorful and vibrant festivals in the summer time that scream DRESS-UP!!!
+Lately, there are plenty of colorful and vibrant festivals in the summertime that scream DRESS-UP!!!

 The lush greens of mother nature in summer, the smells and flowers make me start daydreaming about mythical creatures such as fairies and pixies right away.
-Of course sparkly fairy wings are a basic necessity for freethinkers and girls like me.
-We like to wear this sort of unusual stuff on a regular basic – no special occasion needed, lol.
+Of course, sparkly fairy wings are a basic necessity for freethinkers and girls like me.
+We like to wear this sort of unusual stuff on a regular basis – no special occasion needed, lol.

 - galvanized wire (2,5mm in diameter – I found mine in the garden center)

 - pliers (pay attention that they are strong enough to cut your wire, else you won’t be having fun with this crafty project)